Hyperbole – Definition, Examples & Meaning

 — Robert Frost, “Fire and Ice”

-While Frost doesn’t actually mean the world will end in fire or ice, the hyperbole serves to dramatize extreme outcomes, each representing different human emotions or behaviours (fire for desire and ice for hatred).
+While Frost doesn’t actually mean the world will end in fire or ice, the hyperbole serves to dramatize extreme outcomes, each representing different human emotions or behaviors (fire for desire and ice for hatred).

 Everyday conversation